RomanLumbov/Node_PizzaSite/README.md

 ----

-You may also find a Postman collection at /postman folder.
+You may also find a Postman collection at /postman folder and data structure with examples at ./.data